 GRE Test Guide - All You Need to Knowby Becton Loveless

 The Graduate Record Exam, more commonly known as the GRE, is a standardized test used in North America as an admissions test for graduate school.
 The history of the GRE is a long one.
 First created in 1936, it is currently administered by the Educational Testing Service.
-The GRE is deigned to measure four aspects of a student’s capabilities, including verbal reasoning, quantitative reasoning, analytical writing, and critical thinking.
+The GRE is designed to measure four aspects of a student’s capabilities, including verbal reasoning, quantitative reasoning, analytical writing, and critical thinking.
 These are skills that test designers anticipate students have picked up over the course of their lower level studies.
 Because the test is designed to measure such a broad array of skills, students can expect to see both math based and vocabulary based problems.

 During the test, there are three scores you will receive, which include the: